caufero/thebridge-optimized-docs/docs/01-foundations/02-3p3-overview.md

 * **4 scripts** (the Universal Navigators)
 * **1 layout** (the SuperTable)

-This reduction is explicitly listed in the “Why This Matters” section of the guide.

 This minimalism is possible because the entity carries its own definition (ASPETTO), its own process (NATURA), and its own instance (ENTITÀ).
 Nothing needs to be duplicated or rewritten for each “type” of thing.

 ---